top of page

 An Inspector Calls - New Wimbledon Theatre

-Perhaps one of the most popular theatrical works in the United Kingdom – JB Priestley ’s An Inspector Calls sets off on tour to stun audiences across the country.
+Perhaps one of the most popular theatrical works in the United Kingdom – JB Priestley’s An Inspector Calls sets off on tour to stun audiences across the country.
 The story follows a stereotypical upper class family around a dining room table as they celebrate the engagement of the family’s only daughter – Sheila Birling - to the son of a prominent businessman – Gerald Croft.
-The diner is then interrupted by the arrival of a police Inspector, coming to inquire about the rece
+The diner is then interrupted by the arrival of a police Inspector, coming to inquire about the recent

 Emma Theatrics